Getting a new car is one of the better feelings in life, I’ll admit.

 All he knows is that he was able to drive away with the new car of his dreams.
 In the end, he’s still upside down – only this time he’s upside down on his brand-new car.

 Usually, the deficiency gets a little bigger each time.
-In theory at least, you could spend a lifetime being upside down on your car.
+In theory, at least, you could spend a lifetime being upside down on your car.
+The upside-down buyer is always at a disadvantage bargaining with a car dealer because he needs the dealer to bail him out.

-2. Know the Value of the Car You Want to Buy (And Stick to Your Budget!)
+Know the Value of the Car You Want to Buy (And Stick To Your Budget!)

 This is something every new car buyer should know, especially since there are so many resources online that can help.